allizzl/dashboard-widgets-smart-mirror/README.md

 # dashboard-widgets-smart-mirror

- Smart mirror with dashboard widgets
+Smart mirror with dashboard widgets favicons made with
+Hello Kitty sticker from